<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=643855279873876&amp;ev=PageView&amp;noscript=1">

 Do you qualify for a fee waiver?

 Never take a national standardized test without reviewing the material!
-If you attend a Title 1 high school, or if you qualify for free or reduced lunch, you will be eligible for a test fee waiver.
+If you attend a Title 1 high school or qualify for free or reduced lunch, you will be eligible for a test fee waiver.
 This will save you quite a bit of money.

 Fee waivers are limited, so use them wisely.
-If you sign up using a fee waiver and do not show up for the test, it counts against you.
+If you sign up using a fee waiver and do not take the test, it counts against you.
 See your counselor for a waiver.

 A Final Word on Test Prep

-While the world of test prep can often be overwhelming, we are lucky to live in a time with so many valuable free resources and quality study materials.
-To figure out the best approach, take into consideration your budget, your ability and motivation to study independently, and the plan that is both realistic and needed in order to get accepted into the best fit school for you or your student!
+While the world of test prep can often be overwhelming, we are lucky to live in a time with many valuable free resources and quality study materials.
+To figure out the best approach, consider your budget, your ability and motivation to study independently, and a realistic plan to get accepted into the best-fit school for you or your student!

 Julie Kampschroeder